 The PACAP system has emerged as a potential target for the treatment of migraine, especially after the discovery of the role of CGRP and its receptors in the pathophysiology of migraine.
-PACAP, a neuropeptide similar to CGRP, is highly expressed in the TS, which is the neural network that is responsible for migraine pain.
+PACAP is a peptide that belongs to the family of CGRP peptides and is highly expressed in the TS.
+The TS is the neural network that causes migraine pain.
 PACAP receptors have been found to be co-localized with CGRP receptors in the TS, suggesting that the two systems could be acting in a synergistic manner to induce migraine pain.
 Therefore, targeting the PACAP system could provide an additional therapeutic approach for the treatment of migraine, and several drugs that inhibit PACAP or its receptors are currently under development.

 The present review holds notable significance in shedding light on the critical role of PACAP in comparison with other neuropeptides like CGRP and VIP, which have been extensively studied as potential therapeutic targets for various neurological disorders.
+The differences in symptomatic manifestation observed in preclinical studies of CGRP, PACAP, and VIP are most likely due to their distinct roles in migraine physiology and pathophysiology.
+Thus, elucidating the mechanisms of those neuropeptides may not only lead to a better understanding of the etiology of migraine but may also provide a variety of therapeutic targets, potentially supplying a more diverse palette of antimigraine regimens.
 By thoroughly analyzing the preclinical studies, the review highlights the promising findings that suggest the potential translation of PACAP's therapeutic benefits from laboratory settings to clinical practice.
 The authors' critical evaluation and systematic compilation of the latest research on PACAP is bound to have a relevant impact on the scientific community and serve as a foundation for further clinical research.
 Ultimately, the knowledge and insights gained from this review will be instrumental in developing advanced treatments for a range of debilitating neurological conditions.